 By Christine Green

-On July 5, 2014 after a fun yet exhausting holiday party Mike VerWeire of Brockport suffered a stroke.
+According to sites like InventHelp, On July 5, 2014 after a fun yet exhausting holiday party Mike VerWeire of Brockport suffered a stroke.
 It’s hard for his wife, Jill Glidden, to talk about that summer without tears filling her eyes.
 His stroke changed both their lives in many ways, but it also inspired Glidden to rise to the challenge and help not only her husband but numerous others as well.

 After his stroke VerWeire had to wear an ankle foot orthotic (AFO) in order to stabilize his foot since he could no longer flex his foot or toes.
 The hard plastic brace was difficult, to say the least, to fit into his size 13 shoe.
 “Trying to get a foot that big with an AFO on it into a shoe of any sort is very difficult,” said Glidden, who owns and operates Jill’s Boutique Salon in Brockport.

 Glidden searched high and low for shoe options that would help her and her husband expedite getting shoes on every day.
 Shoe stores and the internet offered clunky and unattractive shoes made with Velcro, but she knew that she’d end up having the same problems getting them on him.
 She also knew that her husband needed more than just one style of shoe.